-In September 2000, 6th, 7th, and 8th grade students who were struggling with math participated in an African dance and drumming 3-week residency at Stone Mountain Charter School.
-Through dance, Mrs. Afegbua-Sabbatt was able to engage students on the verge of expulsion in learning math concepts such as percentages, degrees, and fractions.
-In teaching African dance and drumming, Mrs. Afegbua-Sabbatt was able to simplify the concepts and make it fun to learn.
-Students were so invested in her teaching that they petitioned for Mrs. Afegbua-Sabbatt to return for a two-year teaching stint with the school.
-Over the course of those two years, Mrs. Afegbua-Sabbatt was able to influence student attitudes about learning, increase self-esteem, and forge school unity.
-Additionally, Mrs. Afegbua-Sabbatt was able to implement a teacher training program which empowered teachers to replicate the arts-infused concepts in math successfully.
+In September 2000 students at Stone Mountain Charter School 6, 7 & 8th grades who werestruggling with math participated in African dance and drumming, a 3-week residency.
+Through dance, Dr. Afegbua-Sabbatt was able to engage students on the verge of expulsion in learning math concepts such as percentages, degrees, and fractions.
+In teaching African dance and drumming Dr. Afegbua-Sabbatt was able to simplify the concepts and make it fun to learn.
+Students were so invested in her teaching that they petitioned for Dr. Afegbua-Sabbatt to return for a two-year teaching tenure with the school.
+Over the course of two years, Dr. Afegbua-Sabbatt was able to influence student attitudes about learning, increased self-esteem, and forged school unity.
+Additionally, Dr. Afegbua-Sabbatt was able to implement a teacher training program that empowered teachers to successfully replicate the arts-infused concepts in math and science.

 - Rhythm in Motion: The pulsating sounds of Sunu (ceremonial music played by the Malinke people of Guinea and Mali during traditional festivals) transport students to the villages of West Africa, where popular American dances such as the Charleston and popular hip-hop moves were born.
 Manga traces the evolution of these dances from the marketplaces of the Congo, to the slave ships bound for the Caribbean, to the plantations of the American South, and the nightclubs of the urban North.
 Students discover how Africans absorbed elements of other cultures along the way and transformed them into new dance styles that have left an indelible mark on American culture.